 Important!
 Wireless video game systems and wireless printers are not supported and you need to use the wired service.

 Can I connect to the network with a Macintosh computer?

 Yes!
 Macintosh computers can connect to the residence hall network and receive the same access to all technology resources as Windows machines.

 Can I connect with my tablet or e-reader?

 Not all e-readers and tablets are compatible.
 Some are designed for home Wi-Fi only.
 Your mobile Internet device needs to have Wi-Fi security settings for WPA2 Enterprise.
 If the device is not supported on the Wi-Fi network, you need to have cellular service to use it on campus.
 Check with the Student Help Desk with any questions or before you buy!

 Do I have to prepare my computer in any way to access the network?

 Macintosh systems are not as prone to malware and virus infections, but user behavior can result in infection.
 Virus protection is recommended for that reason.
+If you do not have protection for your Mac, try the free version of Sophos.
 Also, keep the installed and system software updates current.
 Windows users are required to do the following three things to protect their machine and the network:

 - Install a spyware/malware removal program.
 We recommend installing Malwarebytes.
 This is a free product and will clean your machine from malware.
 Install the free program, run the updates each time before scanning and scan weekly or sooner if you notice unusual behavior.
 Some indications that you may have malware are popups warning of infection that are not from your own virus protection program, a hijacked browser with redirects to a webpage that is not your home page or sluggish behavior.